material-components/material-components-ios/components/List/README.md

 3. In our collection view's flow layout we must set an `estimatedItemSize` so the collection view will defer the size calculations to its content.

-Note: It is better to set a too small rather then a too large estimation or constraints can break.
+Note: It is better to set the size smaller rather than larger or constraints might break in runtime.

 ```objc
 _flowLayout.estimatedItemSize = CGSizeMake(kSmallArbitraryCellWidth, kSmallestCellHeight);